KrystianLesniak/retroachievements-api-net/README.md

 - GetUserRankAndScore(string username) - Get a user's total points and rank.
 - GetUserGamesProgress(string username, int[] gameIds) - Get a user's progress on a list of specified games.
 - GetUserRecentAchievements(string username, IEnumerable<int> gameIds) - Get a list of achievements recently earned by the user.
-- ❌ GetUserRecentlyPlayedGames() - Temporary disabled: [#46](https://github.com/RetroAchievements/retroachievements-api-js/issues/46) - Get a list of games a user has recently played.
+- GetUserRecentlyPlayedGames(string username, int offset, int count) - Get a list of games an user has recently played.
 - ❌ GetUserSummary() - Temporary disabled: [#46](https://github.com/RetroAchievements/retroachievements-api-js/issues/46) - Get a user's profile metadata.

 #### Games